jazir555/GamesDows/README.md

 3. Need to modify the batch script which starts explorer via the scheduled task to set the shell back to Big Picture once Explorer starts so that Game Mode persists between reboots.
 The registry key for the default shell needs to be reset to point to explorer.exe before the Explorer shell can be launched.
 Currently the script does not change the shell back to Big Picture after Explorer.exe is launched, which means Game Mode does not persist across reboots.

 # Windows Game Mode
-The Enable Game Mode script makes Windows boots straight into Steam Big Picture without displaying any Explorer UI elements to ensure a Game Console like experience on Windows.
+The Enable Game Mode script makes Windows boot straight into Steam Big Picture without displaying any Explorer UI elements to ensure a Game Console like experience on Windows.
 I made this because I have a Steam Deck and I want the experience to mirror that of Steam OS as closely as possible.
 However, this will work on any Windows PC, the commands are not specific to the Steam Deck.

 **Here's a breakdown of what each part of the script does**: